Axobot-org/Axobot/docs/infos.rst

 This command sends a short presentation text of the bot, so that you know it a little better.
 It will also give you some links that may be useful to you (like the one to invite the bot, or to access its Discord server).

-.. note:: For this command, ZBot doesn't need any specific permission!
+.. note:: For this command, Axobot doesn't need any specific permission!
 Good news, isn't it?

 ----------
 Bot invite